NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 # NuGet Client SDK

-The *NuGet Client SDK* refers to a group of NuGet packages centered around [NuGet.Commands](https://www.nuget.org/packages/NuGet.Commands), [NuGet.Packaging](https://www.nuget.org/packages/NuGet.Packaging), and [NuGet.Protocol](https://www.nuget.org/packages/NuGet.Protocol).
-These packages replace the legacy [NuGet.Core](https://www.nuget.org/packages/NuGet.Core/) library.
-You can find the source code for these packages on GitHub in the project [NuGet/NuGet.Client](https://github.com/NuGet/NuGet.Client).
+The *NuGet Client SDK* refers to a group of NuGet packages centered around the [NuGet.Protocol](https://www.nuget.org/packages/NuGet.Protocol) and the [NuGet.Packaging](https://www.nuget.org/packages/NuGet.Packaging) packages from the [NuGet/NuGet.Client](https://github.com/NuGet/NuGet.Client) GitHub repository.

 > [!Note]
 >  For documentation on the NuGet server protocol, please refer to the [NuGet Server API](~/api/overview.md).